We would like to hear from committed vegetarians and vegans who are interested in volunteering their time as trustees. Further information.

 VEGAN VENTURE, OUR FREE VEGAN COOKERY COURSE FOR YOUNG PEOPLE

 Our annual vegan cookery course is no longer running.
 We ran the course for ten years in memory of our Chair, Maxwell Lee, and taught the basics of vegan cookery to many young people.
 We are now redirecting the funds previously used for the course in order to make more grants available.

 The Vegetarian Charity is a registered charity that exists to help needy vegetarians and vegans up to, and including, 25 years of age.
-It also aims to promote knowledge of vegetarianism among young people up to, and including, 25 years of age.
-The Charity awards grants to suitable projects in most parts of the world.
 Financial assistance can be given for educational courses and the relief of poverty.
-In general applicants may apply on their own behalf or, in the case of young children, a parent or guardian can apply on behalf of the child.
+Applicants may apply on their own behalf or, in the case of young children, a parent or guardian can apply on behalf of the child.

 Grants are available without consideration of ethnic origin, race or religion.
 The Charity is UK based but considers applications from most countries.
-Grants are made to individual applicants for the relief of poverty and to assist with educational courses.
 Each application is considered on its merits and it is not possible to say in advance whether or not it will be successful.
-Assistance to students studying courses of higher education is generally only given for first degrees and not for postgraduate study.
-However, all applications are considered on their individual merits.

 Where applications are from students studying courses of higher education, priority is given to first degrees, but all applications are considered.

 The Charity's expenditure varies from year to year but in a twelve month period it might award total grants of £30,000 to assist with education or the relief of poverty.